The Six Main Types of Acne

 How to treat your acne

-A dermatologist will be able to provide the best medical advice for you and your unique skin.
+A dermatology provider will be able to provide the best medical advice for you and your unique skin.
 If you're looking to get expert treatment for your skin condition online, Apostrophe can help!
-Whether you have mild acne, moderate acne, or severe breakouts, you can get customized acne treatment with Apostrophe.
+Whether you have mild acne, moderate acne, or severe breakouts, you can get access to customized acne treatment through Apostrophe.

 You can get started with your virtual consultation for just $20!
 All you have to do is fill out a medical assessment and take a few photos of your skin.
-From there, a board-certified dermatologist will take a look at your consultation and craft an acne treatment plan made just for you.
-At Apostrophe, we provide ongoing support and professional treatment for your acne - no matter which types you're dealing with.
+From there, a dermatology provider will review your consultation and craft an acne treatment plan made just for you.
+Through Apostrophe, we provide access to ongoing support and professional treatment for your acne - no matter which types you're dealing with.
 We're excited for you to get started on your journey to healthy skin!

 Shop this post